THE PARISH OF ST JOHN XXIII PRESTON

 Before the time of Christ the virtue of penance was the only means by which people’s sins could be forgiven.
 Even today, for those outside the Church in good faith, not possessing the sacrament of Penance, it is the only means for forgiveness of sins.

 We first celebrate Penance when we are preparing to receive the Holy Eucharist for the first time to reflect preparing us best to receive the very presence of God to enter us and meet us in the Eucharist.
 As such we first celebrate this sacrament (in our parish) from the age of 8 (school year 4+).
-Applications are normally available from late August until mid-October for First Confession and First Holy Communion to take place in the next year.
+Applications are normally available from late August until early-October for First Confession and First Holy Communion to take place in the next year.